 By statute, if an impasse in any negotiation is declared, the parties may attempt to resolve the impasse through mediation, fact finding, and, if mutually agreeable to the parties, final and binding arbitration.
 Although the statute characterizes arbitration as "final and binding," it also provides that all cost items are subject to appropriations by the appropriate legislative bodies.
 If final and binding arbitration is not agreed upon, either party may take other lawful action to end the dispute, which, in the case of blue collar workers, public school teachers and university professors, could include an employee strike.
 In the case of the remaining ten bargaining units, including fire fighters and police officers, a strike is prohibited by law, and negotiation impasses are subject to mandatory final and binding arbitration, subject to appropriation of cost items, as described above.
 Certain employees are not party to a formal labor contract, including elected and appointed officials and certain contractual hires.

-The status of negotiations and awards for wages and health benefits for the period from July 1, 2015 to June 30, 2017 is as follows:
+All current collective bargaining contracts expire June 30, 2017.
+The status of negotiations and awards for wages and health benefits for the period from July 1, 2017 to June 30, 2019 is as follows: